CiscoSecurity/sxo-05-security-workflows/docs/workflows/best-practices.md

 Steps:
-[] Fetch the blog post content and strip out any HTML [] Request a CTR access token and inspect the blog post content for observables [] Loop through each observable and get its CTR disposition [] For observables that weren't clean, conduct CTR enrichment to get sightings [] For modules with sightings, build the text to post to Webex [] Create the CTR casebook and, if a teams room is provided, post a message to Webex
+[] Fetch the blog post content and strip out any HTML [] Request a Threat Response access token and inspect the blog post content for observables [] Loop through each observable and get its Threat Response disposition [] For observables that weren't clean, conduct Threat Response enrichment to get sightings [] For modules with sightings, build the text to post to Webex [] Create the Threat Response casebook and, if a teams room is provided, post a message to Webex
 ```

 ---